 Get active with walks along the South Coast Path, perfect for enjoying the sublime coastal scenery.
 Walk along the Victorian promenade and enjoy well-landscaped gardens.
 Hear ghost stories about Chambercombe Manor.

-Take a picture of Verity, the larger-than-life statue that stands proudly at the harbor, or visit Ilfracombe Museum – there are lots of ways to fill your time.
+Take a picture of Verity, the larger-than-life statue that stands proudly at the harbour, or visit Ilfracombe Museum – there are lots of ways to fill your time.
 When it comes to mealtimes, Ilfracombe has a good number of restaurants with menus that feature high-quality local produce.

 If you love a quieter pace of life, stay in alluring Appledore.
 A small fishing village in North Devon, Appledore is a serene place to simply kick back and watch the world go by.

-Appledore has a heritage of ship building, with traces of the industry remaining today.
+Appledore has a heritage of shipbuilding, with traces of the industry remaining today.
 You can discover more at North Devon Maritime Museum.
 The village has a well-known yacht club too, and you may spot luxurious vessels on the waves.

 Croyde is one of the best places to stay in North Devon for anyone who loves nothing more than grabbing their surfboard and hitting the waves.
 The beach is relatively sheltered making it a great spot for beginners as well as more seasoned surfers.
 You can spot people riding the surf at all times of the year.

 Croyde’s long sandy beach is a major draw, backed with sand dunes that just bed to be explored.
-You’ll find even more splendid beaches either side too – Saunton and Woolacombe.
+You’ll find even more splendid beaches on either side too – Saunton and Woolacombe.
 The three beaches together are something of a local surfing mecca.

 Combining modern amenities with an authentic olde-worlde appeal, Croyde is an appealing destination.
 The pretty village features cute, thatched cottages along with surf shops and welcoming pubs.
-Call into one of the local watering holes during the day for hearty fare like roast dinners and pies, or join the cool crowd in the evenings for a youthful vibe and live music.
+Call in to one of the local watering holes during the day for hearty fare like roast dinners and pies, or join the cool crowd in the evenings for a youthful vibe and live music.

 As with many places along the North Devon coast, Croyde also boasts spectacular scenery.
 It’s a buzzing place, especially on sunny days, with plenty of visitors coming to experience the magic for themselves.
 The dramatic headland of Baggy Point is not to be missed.